remix-run/react-router/docs/advanced-guides/migrating-reach-to-6.md

 }

 // React Router
-import { useLocation, useMatch } from 'react-router-dom';
+import { useLocation, useMatch } from "react-router-dom";

 function SomeCustomLink() {
-  let to = '/some/where/cool';
+  let to = "/some/where/cool";
   let match = useMatch(to);
   let { isExact } = useMatch(to);
   let location = useLocation();